Skip to content

 Most Python projects are "pure Python", meaning they do not define modules in other languages like C, C++, FORTRAN, or Rust.
 However, projects with extension modules are often used for performance sensitive code.

-Creating a project with an extension module requires an choosing an alternative build backend. uv supports creating projects with the following build backends that support building extension modules:
+Creating a project with an extension module requires choosing an alternative build system. uv supports creating projects with the following build systems that support building extension modules:

 $ uv init --build-backend maturin example-ext